 The maximum distance is not specified.

-Based on these rules, passing gates are installed, "bananas" in the giant.
-The rule of "good manners" is to move the lower flag of the vertical gate to the side approximately the width of the flag from the trajectory of the passage, as shown in fig. 3.1.8.
+Based on these rules, passage gates, “bananas” in the giant, are installed.
+The rule of “good form” is to shift the bottom flag of the vertical gate to the side by approximately the width of the flag from the path of passage, as shown in Fig. 3.1.8.

-For safety reasons, the vertical gates are set to a width of 8 m.
-According to the FIS rules, the distance between the horizontal and vertical gates must be more than 15 m.
-In children's competitions, this can be reduced to 10 m.
-Setting through gates in giant slalom is also not mandatory.
-Usually they are placed in places where the direction of the slope changes or it is necessary to provide skiers with the opportunity to increase speed.
-However, it is not recommended to put more than three "bananas" on the giant slalom course.
+For safety reasons, vertical gates are installed with a width of 8 m.
+The distance between horizontal and vertical gates, according to FIS rules, must be more than 15 m.
+At children's competitions, it can be reduced to 10 m.
+Setting up passing gates in giant slalom is also not mandatory.
+They are usually placed in places where the direction of the slope changes or where it is necessary to provide skiers with the opportunity to increase speed.
+However, it is not recommended to place more than three bananas on the giant slalom course.

-As with setting up slalom courses, in the giant one should maintain a constant distance between the gates throughout the course.
-The distance is chosen by the production coach based on the steepness of the slope and the level of the athletes.
-At the World Cup, the distance can be 30-35 meters.
-In junior competitions, this distance is shorter, in the range of 25-30 meters.
-An example of a giant track is shown in Fig. 3.1.9.
+As with setting up slalom courses, in giant slalom you should maintain a constant distance between the gates along the entire course.
+The distance is selected by the stage coach based on the steepness of the slope and the level of the athletes.
+At the World Cup the distance can be 30-35 meters.
+At junior competitions this distance is shorter, in the range of 25-30 meters.
+An example of a giant's track is shown in Fig. 3.1.9.

-Speaking about the super-giant tracks, it should be noted that the coach has the greatest freedom when setting them up.
-For regular FIS Super G competitions, a height difference of 350-600m is sufficient.
-In the World Cup, the height difference for men is 500-650m and for women 400-600m.
-The maximum number of gates must not exceed 10% of the vertical difference, and the minimum is 35% for men and 30% for women.
-In this case, only gates that change direction of movement are considered.
-Thus, passing gates, as in giant slalom, do not count towards the number of gates.
+Speaking about super-G courses, it should be noted that when setting them up, the coach has the greatest freedom.
+For regular FIS super-G competitions, a height difference in the range of 350-600 m is sufficient.
+At the World Cup, the height difference for men is 500-650 m, and for women 400-600 m.
+The maximum number of gates should not exceed 10% of the vertical difference, and the minimum is 35% for men and 30% for women.
+In this case, only gates that change direction of movement are counted.
+Thus, the passing gates, as in giant slalom, do not count towards the number of gates.

-On the same slope, a super-G can be placed, which resembles a regular open giant course, and a super-G, which is more like a downhill.
-At a high level, the super-G tracks are placed closer to the downhill than to the giant.
-Junior and children's Super-G courses are usually closer to Giant Slalom.
-In any case, the track of the super-giant is, if possible, a symmetrical corridor.
-In order for this corridor to follow the slope configuration, walk-through gates are used.
-Unlike giant slalom, super-g passing gates are set up with two horizontal gates, as shown in fig. 3.1.10.
+On the same slope there can be a super-G, which resembles a regular open giant course, and a super-G, which is more like a downhill course.
+At a high level, super-G courses are placed closer to the downhill than the giant.
+Junior and children's super-G tracks, as a rule, are closer to giant slalom.
+In any case, the super-G course is, if possible, a symmetrical corridor.
+To allow this corridor to follow the slope configuration, a walk-through gate is used.
+Unlike giant slalom, the passing gates in super giant are set using two horizontal gates, as shown in Fig. 3.1.10.

-The distance between the gates in Super G must not be less than 30 m.
-The width of the gates is 8-10 m.
+The distance between the gates in the super-G should not be less than 30 m.
+The width of the gate is 8-10 m.
 These are the only restrictions that the coach must follow.
-For the rest, the director of the super-G route is guided by his experience and intuition.
-Of course, coaches who do not put on super-giant tracks in training are unlikely to be able to cope with the setting of the track at competitions.
-In principle, it is not very difficult to learn how to set super-giant tracks, especially if there are no problems with setting giant tracks.
-The main thing to always remember is that the distance between the gates must remain constant, and the opening varies only slightly, depending on the steepness or width of the slope.
+Otherwise, the director of the super-G course is guided by his experience and intuition.
+Of course, coaches who do not set up super-G courses in training are unlikely to be able to cope with setting up the course at competitions.
+In principle, learning how to set up super-G courses is not very difficult, especially if there are no problems with setting up giant courses.
+The main thing to always remember is that the distance between the gates should remain constant, and the spread only changes slightly, depending on the steepness or width of the slope.

-Coaches who set up the lineout without focusing too much on the terrain of the slope often set up very good super-G tracks.
-There is no limit to the number of walk-through gates, so the coach can always follow the slope configuration with ease.
-The drop zones in the super-giant certainly play a very important role.
-However, in intermediate and high level competitions, the coach may not worry too much about this if the entire course is surrounded by nets.
-In children's and junior competitions, despite the lower speeds, all possible fall zones must be taken into account when setting.
-I recommend all coaches to practice setting up super-G courses during training.
-If several coaches work together, then everyone should have a chance to put on a super-G course at least a couple of times per season.
+Trainers who set up a corridor without focusing too much on the topography of the slope often set up very good super-G courses.
+The number of passing gates in it is not limited, so with their help the coach can always easily follow the configuration of the slope.
+Impact zones in a super-G certainly play a very important role important role.
+However, at intermediate and high-level competitions, the coach may not worry about this too much if the entire course is surrounded by protective nets.
+At children's and junior competitions, despite the lower speeds, all possible fall zones must be taken into account when staging.
+I recommend that all coaches practice setting up super-G courses during training.
+If several trainers work together, then everyone should have a chance to run the super-G course at least a couple of times a season.

 Setting up routes downhill

-Downhill setting is a truly unique skill that most coaches simply don't have the opportunity to practice.
-Relatively regular practice is received only by coaches working with downhillers at the national team level.
-At the coaching meeting before the downhill, as a rule, you can not see the mass of raised hands of junior coaches who want to set the course.
-Usually one of the coaches who previously worked with the downhill team helps out.
-Meanwhile, in most cases, the setting of the descent route is nothing insanely complicated.
-All the designer needs to do is to set up a corridor that follows the slope configuration as closely as possible.
-Of course, the coach must control the speed of the athletes when entering flights or steep sections.
-This is done by increasing the opening of the gate.
-Also in the descent are widely used walk-through gates, set in the same way as in the super giant.
-Passage gates in the descent can go one after the other.
-In other words, the athlete can go from one through gate to another.
-Sometimes there are also gates, consisting of three horizontal gates.
-In the case when the next gate is poorly visible due to the bend, “extended” - higher gates are used.
+Setting up descent routes is a truly unique skill that most coaches simply do not have the opportunity to practice.
+Only coaches who work with downhill athletes at the national team level receive relatively regular practice.
+At the coaching meeting before the downhill, as a rule, you don’t see the masses of raised hands of junior coaches wanting to set up the course.
+Usually one of the coaches who has previously worked with the downhill team helps out.
+Meanwhile, in most cases, setting up a descent route is not incredibly difficult.
+All the director needs to do is set up a corridor that follows the slope configuration as much as possible.
+Of course, the coach must control the speed of the athletes when approaching flights or steep sections.
+This is done by increasing the gate spread.
+Also in the descent, pass-through gates are widely used, installed in the same way as in the super-giant.
+Passage gates in the descent can go one after another.
+In other words, an athlete can go from one passing gate to another.
+Sometimes passage gates are also installed, consisting of three horizontal gates.
+In the case when the next gate is poorly visible due to the bend, “extended” higher gates are used.

-There are even fewer restrictions in downhill: the width of the gate is more than 10 m, the distance is not indicated.
-On the classic World Cup tracks, the goal setting remains virtually unchanged.
-The gates are annually placed according to the coordinates using a satellite navigation system.
-In some cases, when speeds increase too much due to "fast" snow, the opening of some gates can be increased.
-Of course, in the last 20 years there has been a trend towards more technical downhill courses, replete with a lot of turns.
-At the same time, the speed continues to grow.
-For example, the winner's downhill race at the 2005 World Championships in Bormio was more than 10 seconds faster than the winner's time at the same course at the 1985 World Championships.
+There are even fewer restrictions in downhill racing: the gate width is more than 10 m, the distance is not specified.
+On the classic World Cup circuits, the goal placement remains virtually unchanged.
+The gates are placed annually according to coordinates using a satellite navigation system.
+In some cases, when speeds increase too much due to “fast” snow, the opening of some gates can be increased.
+Of course, in the last 20 years there has been a trend towards more technically complex downhill routes, replete with a lot of turns.
+At the same time, speeds continue to increase.
+For example, the result of the winner in the downhill at the World Championships in Bormio in 2005 was more than 10 seconds better than the time shown by the winner on the same track at the World Championships in 1985.

-On regular FIS downhill courses, the coach may use his or her imagination to set up the course.
-In some cases, it is quite possible to set up various interesting downhill routes on the same slope.
-This will allow athletes to once again practice in choosing a trajectory.
-In any case, at the junior level, coaches should not avoid participating in the setting of downhill courses.
-As soon as there is a certain confidence and experience in staging super-giant tracks, you can move on to the descent.
+On regular FIS downhill courses, the coach can use his or her imagination when setting up the course.
+In some cases, it is quite possible to set up various interesting descent routes on the same slope.
+This will allow athletes to once again practice choosing a trajectory.
+In any case, at the junior level, coaches should not avoid participating in setting up descent routes.
+As soon as you have a certain confidence and experience in setting up super-G courses, you can move on to the descent.
 A truly qualified coach must be able to set courses equally well in all disciplines.

-Working with a downhill team in the US, I was nominated to set up the North American Cup downhill course at scenic Jackson Hole.
-I quite calmly, literally in an hour and a half, put the track.
-At one point the track had a rather interesting flight.
-A special springboard was dug in such a way that the athletes flew across the road, along which snow groomers usually climb.
-In order to make this section more interesting and at the same time reduce the length of the possible flight, I set the course so that the approach to the ski jump was not in a straight line, but with a slight change in direction.
-The required entry direction was not obvious, but I did not attach much importance to this, being sure that the coaches and athletes would easily figure out how to enter this jump.
-Naturally, when viewing, I instructed my wards, clearly showing them the place where they had to be when taking off.
+Working with a downhill team in the USA, I was promoted to the North American Cup downhill course designer in scenic Jackson Hole.
+I quite calmly set up the route in literally an hour and a half.
+At one point the route had a rather interesting flight.
+A special springboard was dug in such a way that the athletes would fly across the road along which snowcats usually ascend.
+To make this section more interesting and at the same time reduce the length of the possible flight, I set the route so that the approach to the jump was not in a straight line, but with a slight change in direction.
+The required direction of approach was not obvious, but I did not attach much importance to this, being confident that coaches and athletes would easily figure out how to approach this jump.
+Naturally, while watching, I instructed my players, clearly showing them the place where they needed to be during the takeoff.

-It seemed to me that many coaches also saw and heard my instructions.
-However, in practice, everything turned out to be different.
-Apparently, some of my colleagues decided to immediately give a setting for a more aggressive passage.
-As a result, in the first training run from the jump, all four openers flew into the net.
-Only one arrived, just slowing down before the flight.
+It seemed to me that many trainers also saw and heard my instructions.
+However, in practice everything turned out to be wrong.
+Apparently, some of my colleagues decided to immediately set the stage for a more aggressive passage.
+As a result, in the first practice jump run, all four openers flew into the net.
+Only one made it, just slowing down before the flight.
 Then the start of the participants began.
-After the first five athletes of the Canadian team, who also flew into the net from a flight over the road, the start was suspended, and the judges and the technical delegate of the competition officially contacted me by radio with a request to rearrange the gate, since the track is impassable.
-The murmur went through the entire coaching camp.
-The pressure I was under is hard to put into words.
-Almost 200 participants were under threat!
-Nevertheless, I very firmly stated that the track goes great and moreover, it is quite safe with the correct reading of the trajectory.
-I also accused fellow coaches and referees of incompetence.
-By some miracle, thanks to a confident tone, I managed to convince the judges to start the next participant, which was one of my charges.
-I said that he would now show everyone how to pass this section of the route correctly.
+After the first five athletes of the Canadian team also flew into the net from flying over the road, the start was suspended, and the judges and the technical delegate of the competition officially contacted me by radio with a demand to rearrange the gates, since the track was impassable.
+There was a murmur throughout the coaching camp.
+The pressure I was under is difficult to put into words.
+The start of almost 200 participants was under threat!
+Nevertheless, I very firmly stated that the track was excellent and, moreover, quite safe if the trajectory was read correctly.
+I also accused fellow coaches and judges of incompetence.
+By some miracle, thanks to my confident tone, I managed to convince the judges to give the start to the next participant, who was one of my charges.
+I said that he would now show everyone how to correctly pass this section of the route.
 Holding my breath, I watched as my student approached the ill-fated jump.
-The guy did not let me down, he correctly entered the jump and landed softly, immediately going into the turning arc at least 30 meters from the net, into which the previous five athletes flew.
-After that, the correction of the trajectory was transferred by the coaches to the start of their wards and the training run went almost without serious falls.
-For three days of competition on my "impassable" track, no one received even a small injury.
+The guy did not let me down, he took the jump correctly and landed softly, immediately going into the turning arc at least 30 meters from the net into which the previous five athletes flew.
+After this, the correction of the trajectory was transferred by the coaches to their wards at the start and the training race took place with virtually no serious falls.
+During the three days of competition on my “impassable” track, no one received even a minor injury.

-In conclusion, I want to say that a certain self-confidence, combined with psychological stability, is necessary for a coach who sets the track even at junior competitions.
-Otherwise, it is not worth taking on the setting of the route.
-I hope that those presented here practical advice will be useful when setting routes.
+In conclusion, I want to say that a certain self-confidence, combined with psychological stability, is necessary for a coach who sets up a course, even at junior competitions.
+Otherwise, setting up the route is not worth taking on.
+I hope that the ones given here practical recommendations will be useful when setting up routes.

-From the book "Jumping Gazelle" - a brand of racism author Marinov Igor Abramovich
+From the book "Leaping Gazelle" - brand of racism author Marinov Igor Abramovich

-FROM THE ROUTE TO JAIL Riding a bicycle, it would seem, is not only a useful and pleasant activity, but also, in general, completely safe in terms of public order.
+FROM THE ROAD TO PRISON Riding a bicycle, it would seem, is not only a useful and enjoyable activity, but also, in general, completely safe in terms of public order.
 It turns out that not for everyone, not always, not everywhere.
-IN South Africa, for example, a non-white resident of this country, having entered the highway
+IN South Africa, for example, a non-white resident of this country, going out onto the highway

-From the book Riding Lessons the author Pchelina M L
+From the book Horse Riding Lessons author Pchelina M L

-From book real fight[School of streets and gateways] author Ivanov Alexey Alekseevich
+From the book Real fight[School of streets and gateways] author Ivanov Alexey Alekseevich

-1. Striking The main thing in a fight is a hit.
+1. Placing a strike The main thing in a fight is the strike.
 Only a blow will bring you victory over the enemy.
-Martial arts schools can prove the advantages of grips, submissions and other tricky actions as much as they like, but not a single trick can compete with a blow.
-It is easier and
+Martial arts schools can prove as much as they want the advantages of holds, painful holds and other tricky actions, but not a single trick can compete with a strike.
+It's simpler and

 author Makhov Stanislav Yurievich

-Setting and tacking sails When setting sails, the yacht should be with her bow into the wind (or almost into the wind), for which it is best to put her on a barrel or at anchor.
-Previously, the sails are carried to their places and pulled out of the bags if they have not been prepared.
+Setting and cleaning the sails When setting the sails, the yacht should stand with its bow against the wind (or almost against the wind), for which it is best to place it on a barrel or at an anchor.
+The sails are first carried to their places and taken out of the bags if they have not been prepared

 From the author's book

 4.3.
-Viewing the course and its features in various disciplines As already noted in the previous sections of the book, the trajectory of the course plays a very important, if not decisive, role in the performance of an athlete in competitions.
-In modern skiing impossible
+Viewing the route and its features in various disciplines As noted in previous sections of the book, the trajectory of the route plays a very important, if not decisive role in the athlete’s performance in competitions.
+In modern alpine skiing impossible

 From the author's book

-1.8 Statement of combat reflexes of the body Our body is capable of itself, without any participation of the mind and consciousness, to adequately respond to any attempts to mechanically influence it, because - once again I recall this truth - the body is smarter and stronger than us.
+1.8 Setting up combat reflexes of the body Our body is capable of itself, without any participation of the mind and consciousness, to adequately respond to any attempts at mechanical influence on it, because - let me remind you of this truth once again - the body is smarter and stronger than us.
 IN extreme situations it

 From the author's book

-Setting posture This section is placed at the end of the book, because without a physically developed body, no one is able to maintain posture for any long time.
-Therefore, start exercising and already in the process pay attention to your posture in everyday life.
-On the posture of a person
+Setting up posture This section is placed at the end of the book, since without physically developed body no one is able to maintain their posture for any long time.
+Therefore, start training and already in the process pay attention to your posture in everyday life.
+To a person’s posture

-The Jury must check the readiness of the slalom course for the competition immediately after it has been set by the course director.
-When checking, particular attention should be paid to:
+The jury must check the readiness of the slalom course for competition immediately after it is set up by the course director.
+When checking, special attention should be paid to:

-if necessary, the position of the poles on the snow was marked;
+if necessary, the position of the shafts on the snow was marked;

 tags with gate numbers in the correct sequence were attached to the outer poles;

-the poles marking the gates were appropriately elevated above the slope;
+the shafts marking the gate were suitably raised above the slope;

-two slalom courses were at a sufficient distance from each other so as not to mislead the participants;
+the two slalom courses were located at a sufficient distance from each other so as not to confuse the participants;

-spare poles have been correctly placed so as not to confuse competitors;
+spare shafts were correctly placed so as not to confuse participants;

-the start and finish complied with the requirements of articles 27. and 31. (respectively art.
-613, 615 of the FIS Rules).
+the start and finish complied with the requirements of articles 27. and 31. (art.
+613, 615 of the FIS rules, respectively).

 78.1.
-Slalom with one turning pole is allowed in all competitions, except for the Russian Championship.
+Slalom with one turning pole is allowed in all competitions, with the exception of the Russian Championship.

 78.2.
-Single pole slalom is staged without outside poles, except for the first and last gates and delay gates and combinations (hairpins and snakes).
+Single pole slalom is staged without outer poles, with the exception of the first and last gates and holding gates and combinations (hairpins and snakes).

 78.3.
-Where there are no outer poles, both feet and the ends of the skis must pass the turning pole on one side, following the natural course line of the slalom, crossing an imaginary line from one turning pole to the other.
-If a participant loses ski without making a mistake, for example, not when passing the gate on horseback, then these requirements must be met for the end of the remaining ski and both legs.
+Where there are no outside poles, both feet and ski tips must pass the turning pole on one side, following the natural slalom course line, crossing an imaginary line from one turning pole to the other.
+If a participant loses ski without making a mistake, for example, not when passing a gate on horseback, then the end of the remaining ski and both legs must meet these requirements.

-If the competitor incorrectly crosses the imaginary line from swing flag to swing flag and does not follow the natural path, he must return back and go around the missed swing pole.
-Where there are outside poles (first and last gates, delaying gates and combinations (pins and snakes)) Article 53.5.1 applies.
+If a competitor incorrectly crosses the imaginary line from turn flag to turn flag and does not follow the natural path, he must retrace his steps and go around the missed turn flag.
+Where there are external poles (first and last gates, holding gates and combinations (pins and snakes)) Article 53.5.1 applies.
 (661.4.1)

 first gate